abudaan/push-notification-server/README.md

 Once the process has completed, we can open the file `./client/pushtest1/ios/pushtest1.xcodeproj` in Xcode.
 Unfortunately, you can not test push notifications in an emulator; you need to test on a physical iOS device, hence you need a paid developer account which will cost you $99 see [here](https://developer.apple.com/programs/how-it-works/).

-After you are enrolled you can use your developer account to set up push notifications, follow the steps outlined [here](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6) up to but not including the section "Installing a Client SSL Signing Identity on the Server"
+After you are enrolled you can use your developer account to set up push notifications, follow the steps outlined [here](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6) up to the section "Installing a Client SSL Signing Identity on the Server"

 In this last section the connection certificate and key is created, we need these to set up a secure connection between our provider server and APNs.
-You can follow the steps described in this section by you only need to export the certificate.
+You can follow the steps described in this section but you only need to export the certificate.
 Export the certificate as a p12 file and save it with a meaningful name at an easy to find location on your hard disk.
+During this step you are asked to use set a password for the certificate, you can omit this.
+You will also be asked for you administrator password for security reasons.
 Next open a terminal and cd to the folder where you have save the certificate and run this command:

 ```
 $ openssl pkcs12 -in a_meaningful_name.p12 -out a_meaningful_name.pem -nodes -clcerts